SFantasy/node-in-action/en/appendix/README.md

 # Appendix

-This chapter introduce some basic knowledge of Node.js and NPM.
+This chapter introduce some basic knowledge of Node.js and npm.